Vietnam.vn - Nền tảng quảng bá Việt Nam

 The World Junior Chess Championship is held annually, this year in Sharm El Sheikh, Egypt from October 16 to October 26.
 The tournament is divided into six groups, including U8, U10, U12 boys and girls.
 Khuong Duy is the third seed in the U12 group at the tournament, with an Elo rating of 2,277.

 Khuong Duy's Elo is currently ranked 13th among players born in 2011 or later in the world, although at the youth level the coefficient can change several times faster than professional players.
-There are strong players like Yagiz Kaan Erdogmus (Turkey) with Elo 2,496 but he is not included.
+There are strong players like Yagiz Kaan Erdogmus (Turkey) with Elo 2,496 but he is not present.

-This is a world tournament, so Vietnamese players participating are supported by the state budget, but not all countries do.
+This is a world tournament, so Vietnamese players are supported by the state budget, but not all countries do.
 However, there are players who won the U12 championship and later became masters, such as Levon Aronian in 1994, Teimour Radjabov in 1998, Sergey Karjakin in 2001, Ian Nepomniachtchi in 2002 or Gukesh Dommaraju in 2018.
 Former chess champion Magnus Carlsen also participated in the U12 world tournament but did not win.

-Vietnam has eight players who have won the world standard chess championship in the youth categories, including: Dao Thien Hai (U16, 1993), Nguyen Thi Dung (U12 women, 1994), Hoang Thanh Trang (U20 women, 1998), Nguyen Ngoc Truong Son (U10, 2000), Le Quang Liem (U14, 2005), Tran Minh Thang (U8, 2008), Nguyen Anh Khoi (U10, 2012 and U12, 2014) and Nguyen Le Cam Hien (U8 women, 2015).
-Khuong Duy will be the ninth name to join this list, and the first champion from Vietnam in eight years.
+Vietnam has eight players who have won the world standard chess championship in the youth categories, including: Dao Thien Hai (U16 event, 1993), Nguyen Thi Dung (U12 women, 1994), Hoang Thanh Trang (U20 women, 1998), Nguyen Ngoc Truong Son (U10, 2000), Le Quang Liem (U14, 2005), Tran Minh Thang (U8, 2008), Nguyen Anh Khoi (U10, 2012 and U12, 2014) and Nguyen Le Cam Hien (U8 women, 2015).
+Khuong Duy will be the ninth name to join this list, and the first champion for Vietnam in eight years.

 Xuan Binh